arnabchat90/build-my-rig/README.md

 # build-my-rig
-Collaborate to build your own pc
+Collaborate to build your own pc.

+Initial commit made, more to come soon.